 Maintain provisions included in the 2012 Applicant Guidebook that require applicants to obtain letters of support or non-objection from the relevant governments or public authorities for “An application for a city name, where the applicant declares that it intends to use the gTLD for purposes associated with the city name.”
 The requirement applies if: “(a) It is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name; and (b) The applied-for string is a city name as listed on official city documents.”
 See the deliberations section of this paper for pros and cons associated with maintaining the treatment included in the 2012 Applicant Guidebook.
 As with other applications, curative measures available include objections processes, use of Public Interest Commitments, contractual provisions and enforcement, and post-delegation dispute resolution.

 Variant 1: Implement provisions to prevent misrepresentation.
-Applicants who intend to represent a connection the the authority of a non-capital city will need to provide a letter of support/non-objection.
+Applicants who intend to represent a connection the authority of a non-capital city will need to provide a letter of support/non-objection.
 However, if the applicant does not intend to represent a connection to the authority of non-capital city names, protections will be enhanced by inserting contractual requirements into the Registry Agreement that prevent the applicant from misrepresenting their connection or association to the geographic term.
 This proposal changes the standard for when a letter is needed for non-capital city names from usage associated with the city name to usage intended to represent a connection to the authority of the non-capital city name.
 This proposal increases contractual requirements and therefore enhances protections for geographic places.